 5. What do you think your strengths are as a writer?
 What is it about your books that will draw your audience in?

-My individuality, passion for American and world history, and meticulous attention to detail.
+My individuality, passion for American and world history, and meticulous attention to historical accuracy.
 My novels can only be written by me, and are not dumbed-down for readers.
 I don’t write to make money, or please my agent or publisher.
-I write to tell great stories and leave something behind.
-Like the cave paintings of Lascaux.
-I may not succeed all the time, but the bottom line is I do it for only one reason: to tell a memorable story.
+I write to tell great stories and leave something behind—like the cave paintings of Lascaux.
+I may not succeed all the time, but the bottom line is I do it for only one reason: to tell a great story.

 6. What is your favorite genre to write?

-Historical suspense.
-I like my World War Two thrillers the best, though my fans seem to like my modern-day suspense books just as much.
+Historical fiction.
+I like my WWII suspense novels the best, though my fans seem to like my Blackbeard book and modern-day suspense books just as much.

-There is only one reason to be a suspense writer, and that’s to write great stories that resonate and will stand the test of time.
+There is only one reason to be a historical fiction writer, and that’s to write great stories that resonate, are historically accurate, and stand the test of time.
 Unless you’re a mega-bestselling author, there is certainly no reason to do it for the money.
 Telling compelling stories, then, is the sole justifiable reason to write novels that meets every litmus test.
 If you’re doing it for any other reason, you’re in the wrong business.
 It’s about the art of great storytelling and nothing else.

-11. You mentioned that you are especially interested in military history and intelligence, specifically related to the Plains Indian Wars, World War II, and the War on Terror.
+8. You mentioned that you are especially interested in military history and intelligence, specifically related to World War II and the Golden Age of Piracy.
 What is it about those subjects that fascinate you, and does that fascination influence your work?

 The short answer is that I’ve always loved history, especially the underdogs and iconoclasts of American history.
 I grew up watching classic WWII movies and Westerns with my dad like The Great Escape, The Good, the Bad, and the Ugly, The Dirty Dozen, The Wild Bunch, Where Eagles Dare, and Patton.
 These movies had a profound impact on me and the stories I have come to tell.
-Because of this, it should come as no surprise that my books have been compared to Herman Wouk’s The Winds of War, The Great Escape, Public Enemies, The Day of the Jackal, old-time Westerns, and the spy novels of John le Carré, Daniel Silva, Ken Follett, Tom Clancy, and Alan Furst.
+Because of this, it should come as no surprise that my books have been compared to Herman Wouk’s The Winds of War, The Great Escape, Public Enemies, The Day of the Jackal, old-time Westerns, and the espionage novels of John le Carré, Daniel Silva, Ken Follett, and Tom Clancy.

 In terms of literature and literary fiction, I am a great admirer of Hawthorne, Fitzgerald, Hemingway, Steinbeck, A.B.
 Guthrie, Jr., Michael Shaara, Larry McMurtry, E.L.
 Doctorow, and Charles Frazier.
 For non-fiction my roster of greats includes Erik Larson, Robert Utley, Stephen Ambrose, Kevin Duffus, Shelby Foote, Ben Macintyre, S.C.
 Gwynne, and Hampton Sides.
 My favorite commercial fiction writers are Frederick Forsyth, Gore Vidal, James Clavell, Dennis Lehane, Barry Eisler, Daniel Silva, Preston and Child, Ken Follett, Stephen Hunter, and Richard North Patterson.
-I tend to gravitate towards authors who tell stories in the same way I do and to subject matter dealing with my areas of research interest in the Plains Indian Wars, WWII, the War on Terror, and modern science with a geological, biological, or paleontological component.
+I tend to gravitate towards authors who tell stories in the same way I do and to subject matter dealing with my areas of research interest in WWII, American and European history, and espionage.